West Virginia man fighting ALS heads to Western Kentucky to spread hope - NewsBreak

 West Virginia man fighting ALS heads to Western Kentucky to spread hope

-BARBOURSVILLE, WV (WOWK) – This time a week ago, our neighbors in Kentucky and multiple states had no idea the devastation the deadly tornadoes would cause.
-On Friday, a man from Huntington going through his own struggles decided he needed to help.Collection efforts for victims of Kentucky tornadoes continue across the state
+BARBOURSVILLE, WV (WOWK) – This time a week ago, Kentucky and multiple states had no idea the devastation the deadly tornadoes would cause.
+On Friday, a man from Huntington, Wv. going through his own struggles decided he needed to help.How to help western Ky. after devastating tornadoes

 His name is Thurmand Maynard.
 He was diagnosed in 2018 with Lou Gehrig’s disease, or ALS, a progressive neurological disorder that results in weakened muscles and deformity.
 But he isn’t letting his diagnosis stop him from helping others.